BlastWind/unfooling_blog/_posts/2024-12-17-problems-to-keep-in-your-head.markdown

 composed with a wide array of ideas, infused with a vast variety of examples.

 They seem to process and communicate through a natural problem-solution, cause-effect framework.
-The very smart ones juggle numerous small problems alongside a few grand challenges.
-Whenever they speak about the small ones, they are ready to trail into an exposition for the big ones.
+They juggle numerous small problems alongside a few grand challenges.

 I don't know if these folks do it on purpose.
 But if you are not marinating on problems yet, why not make this an intentional habit?